Amazing Earth

-Amazing Earth is a Philippine television informative show broadcast by GMA Network.
+Amazing Earth is a Philippine television infotainment show broadcast by GMA Network.
 Hosted by Dingdong Dantes, it premiered on June 17, 2018, on the network's Sunday Grande sa Gabi line up.

-Premise

-The show features clips from Planet Earth II and National Geographic's Wild Antarctica and Extreme Animal Babies.
-The program also features sceneries, tourist spots and the residents in the Philippines.

 Production

 In March 2020, production was halted due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 Production resumed in July 2020.
 The show resumed its programming on July 26, 2020.

+Ratings

+According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of Amazing Earth earned a 19.3% rating.